Matthew-a-smith/wilsons-private-vault/index.md

 title: About Me
 permalink_name: /home
 title: Matthews-Project-Vault
-detail_image: assets\cover33.svg
+detail_image: assets\home_screen_deatil_header.svg
 ---

 # Welcome to My Website

+ Hey there, I'm Matt, Smith, not Matt, Smith just another Matt, Smith.

-Hello, I'm Matthew.
-Welcome to my personal site, a space where I write articles and share my projects.
+ Welcome to my site, this is my online portfolio.
 My field of study is cybersecurity, with a focus on encryption algorithms, IoT device security, and programming.

 ---